 Feaster Building.
 Photo: P Marlin 2018

 Dr. Ira Dailey was born in Georgia in 1891.
 He moved to Alachua County in 1916 and practiced medicine in Micanopy for 30 years.
 He was a graduate of the Atlanta Medical College and a member of the Alachua Count Medical Society and American Medical Society.
 Ira operated a drug store on Cholokkaa Boulevard in a building that is still standing.
 The drug store was located on the first floor of building with a soda fountain, a mirror cabinet wall and a white marble counter.
 In addition to his office, Dailey and his family lived in an apartment upstairs.
 6

 The "Micanopy Drug Company" was owned by Ira Dailey Drug Store.
 This photo is of Dr. Dailey with an employee in 1925.
 Photo: Micanopy Historical Society Archives

 The same building houses an antique shop today.

 The gravesite of Ira Dailey.
 Photo: P Marlin 2018.

 John Ley and wife.
 Photo: Micanopy Historical Society Archives

 Reverend Ley was born in Burke County, Georgia in 1821.
-In 1845 Ley was admitted to the Georgia Conference of the Methodist Church, however, was transferred to the Florida Conference - the Florida Conference of the Methodist Episcopal Church South established the East Florida Seminary in Micanopy in the 1850's - Rev. Ley would serve as principal of this school.
+In 1845, Ley became a member of the Georgia Conference of the Methodist Church.
+However, he was later transferred to the Florida Conference.
+During the 1850s, the Florida Conference of the Methodist Episcopal Church South established the East Florida Seminary in Micanopy, where Reverend Ley would assume the role of principal.
 At this time, ministers would travel from town to town to fulfill ministerial duties.
 In Reverend Ley's book, Fifty -two years in Florida, written in 1889, he talks about the dangers faced by ministers whose district encompassed the whole Indian territory.
 The journeys from town to town in the Florida wilderness was daunting, however, these ministers carried on with "courage and zeal, and neither tomahawk nor scalping knife drove him from his work.
 The cruel and unconquerable Seminoles were waging exterminating war, and the preachers held their own at the risk of their lives."13 There were positive moments, however, as told in this excerpt from Ley's book: